15 Things To Do In Georgetown That Will Change Your Life Forever

 One of the museum’s highlights is the Browns Ferry Vessel, a 300-year-old colonial-era shipwreck discovered in the nearby Black River.
 Visitors can also see historic rice-growing tools, photographs, and detailed accounts of plantation life.
 The museum’s guided tours provide deep insight into the economic, cultural, and social impacts of rice production, making it a must-visit for history lovers and curious travelers alike.

-Location: 633 Front St, Georgetown, SC
+- Address: 633 Front St, Georgetown, SC 29440 (in the Old Market Building).

-Hours: Open Monday–Saturday, 10 AM – 4:30 PM
+- Hours: Tue-Sat, 10:00 AM - 4:30 PM.

-9. Relax at Pawleys Island Beach
+9. Pawleys Island Beach

 For a peaceful beach escape, take a short drive from Georgetown to Pawleys Island, one of the most unspoiled and laid-back beaches in South Carolina.
 Known for its pristine shoreline, soft sands, and lack of high-rise development, Pawleys Island Beach offers a serene retreat away from the tourist crowds.